-Leveraging IoT to create a powerful global impact
+Leveraging IoT to create a powerful global impact with smart water systems

 By 2024, there will be 4.1 billion cellular IoT connections across the world and a variety of industries.
 In order to realize the full potential of these connections, we need intelligent tools that make it easy to connect and deploy devices across global systems.
 Managing massive amounts of connections and subscriptions will be a challenging task, so we are collaborating with Ericsson on global connectivity for enterprise OEMs, based on our needs as we undergo a digital transformation.

 By entering the IoT ecosystem, we will remain an innovative leader in water management technology and hold true to our core values of providing ground-breaking technology, improving the quality of life for people and taking care of the planet.
 In Ericsson’s recent podcast episode, we spoke about our digital transformation and mission to solve some of the world’s water challenges.

 Using IoT as an enabler for a powerful global impact

 Grundfos is leveraging IoT technology as an enabler to help improve water management and reduce energy consumption.
 We hope our efforts will have a positive impact on statistics such as 844 million people don’t have clean water, according to the World Health Organization.
 Additionally, 10% of all electricity used in the world today goes to pumps, but if all pumps were upgraded to the latest technology, that number would drop down to 4%, resulting in huge savings in energy consumption.

 Our company makes roughly 17 million pumps a year.
 Sensors relay data on pump health and performance, such as pressure, temperature and velocity.
 By gathering this data, we can take more responsibility for the functionality of the products.
 The intelligence gathered allows us to predict when pumps need repair or replacement, resulting in fewer unplanned outages and more effective maintenance – something greatly valued by our customers.